rayrphilip/eQuarium/equarium-super-probe-installation.md

 ### 1. Super Probe

-- In the app, tap "Home > Temperature" and increase the temperature of the tank 1°C by sliding your finger on the wheel in an upwards motion until the temperature increasaes by 1
+- In the app, tap "Home > Temperature" and increase the temperature of the tank 1°C by sliding your finger on the wheel in an upwards motion until the temperature increases by 1
 - Check your aquarium to see if the heater turned on

 ### 2. Power Bar